 - Bait-and-Switch Comment:Amy: If Jake didnt tell you, he must have had a reason.
 Its not my place.

 Holt: Im disappointed in you, Santiago.
 I thought you and I were close.

 Amy: I know youre manipulating me but I love it and I will tell you anything.

-- Berserk Button: Peralta was within seconds of both convincing Brogan not to print his insulting article about Holt and maintaining his reputation with Brogan.
-Then, Brogan made the mistake of referring to Holt as a 'homo'.
+- Beware the Nice Ones: Peralta is usually a very nice, easygoing guy and he is within seconds of both convincing Brogan not to print his insulting article about Holt and maintaining his reputation with Brogan.
+Then, Brogan makes the mistake of referring to Holt as a 'homo'.
 Cue punch from Peralta.

 - Broken Pedestal: Peralta is initially thrilled to meet his idol, reporter Jimmy Brogan, who wrote a true crime novel about 1970s New York cops that inspired Peralta to become a cop.
 He gradually becomes disillusioned with Brogan's hard-edged 'old school' ways until he eventually punches Brogan after Brogan makes a homophobic slur about Captain Holt.

 - Can't Hold His Liquor: Heavily implied of Peralta; he looks very nervous when Brogan orders two bottles of scotch, his drunk texts to Santiago imply he finds the booze a bit hard to handle, and he's a hungover wreck for hours the day afterwards.
 Then again, it was two bottles of scotch, so it might just be a case of someone with a normal alcohol tolerance trying to keep up with The Alcoholic.

 - Cowboy Cop: Peralta wants to be this so bad in front of Brogan, but he turns out to be more by-the-book than he appears.